ASCCC Caucus Procedures and Guidelines

 Caucuses can seek solutions to concerns and issues raised by their members through the resolution process and can disseminate Academic Senate resources such as papers, Rostrums, and event information.

-Caucuses should remain informed about ASCCC positions and current activities to the extent that they do not undermine or interfere with the current or past work of the ASCCC.
+Caucuses should remain informed about ASCCC positions and current activities so that any caucus activity supplements the work/goals of ASCCC.

-- If caucus deliberations lead to information or recommendations that will inform and potentially improve upon ASCCC activities the Caucus Chair shall communicate such to the current ASCCC President, Vice President, and Executive Director.
+- If caucus deliberations lead to information or recommendations that will inform and potentially improve upon ASCCC activities, the Caucus Contact shall communicate such to the designee assigned as a resource to the caucus, who will inform the ASCCC leadership.

-- If a caucus forms a position or recommendation that seeks to alter or reverse ASCCC positions or current activities, then due process must be followed through the normal resolution and consultation process.
+- If a caucus forms a position or recommendation that seeks to alter or reverse ASCCC positions or current activities, then due process must be followed through the normal resolution process.

 In order to be formally recognized by the Academic Senate, caucuses must meet the following criteria:

 - Caucus membership must be voluntary and open to all community college faculty.
-Additionally, caucuses must provide open, public access to meetings.
+Additionally, caucuses must make every effort to provide open, public access to meetings.

 - Caucus members cannot be charged a fee or dues to participate in the caucus nor can a caucus fundraise.